aryanagn/IoT-Sensor-Project/README.md

 6. If the user's information is valid, the system creates an account for the user and stores their information securely in the database.
 7. The system displays a confirmation message to the user, indicating that their account has been created successfully.

+### UPDATED:
+1. Users authenticate via Passage with passkeys—no passwords needed.
+After login, they can access, manage, and customize data views.

 ### Extensions:

 1a.
 Client enters invalid information in the form (weak password or invalid email)